-Task 45: Climate and Sustainability Effects of Bioenergy within the broader Bioeconomy
+Task 45: Climate and Sustainability Effects of Bioenergy within the Circular Bioeconomy

-Task 45: Climate and Sustainability Effects of Bioenergy within the broader Bioeconomy
+Task 45: Climate and Sustainability Effects of Bioenergy within the Circular Bioeconomy

 Sustainable Landscape Management for Bioenergy and the Bioeconomy